Ax8457/HACKDAY/Hackday2026/Qualif/The Lotery/README.md

 ### Run the docker on your host

 <p align="justify">WASM binary behing the application is already compiled using emscripten and attached to this repo.
-To run build and run the application: </p>
+To build and run the application: </p>

 ````bash
 cd docker